Benja-media/Ulink/README.md

-# Welcome to Ylink (Formerly Instalink)!
+# Welcome to Ulink (Formerly Instalink)!

-Ylink is a simple Instagram Bio Link Generator.
+Ulink is a simple Instagram Bio Link Generator.
 Instalink is the first (and only) bio link generator that has send-away messages

 Send-away messages that are short mesages that your guests will see when they click on a link.
 An example is